ABOUT DE LEGE FERENDA.

 What is the difference between De Lege Ferenda and the Cambridge Law Review?

 DLF is a subsidiary of the Cambridge Law Review.
-As stated above, the journal will only publish submissions made by current undergraduates dealing with contemporary issues relating to undergraduate law topics.
+As stated above, the journal will only publish submissions made by current or recent undergraduates dealing with contemporary issues relating to undergraduate law topics.
 As such, this journal serves as a platform for students to make a first entry into academia.
 In contrast, the CLR deals with a far wider range of topics of greater substantive and technical specificity, and generally receives submissions from authors at all stages in their legal career, from postgraduate students to those already in academia and legal practice.

 Should I make my submission to De Lege Ferenda or the Cambridge Law Review?